sonic-net/SONiC/doc/hash/hash-design.md

 For LAG, the hashing algorithm determines how traffic is placed onto the LAG member links to manage
 bandwidth by evenly load-balancing traffic across the outgoing links.

-GH is a feature which allows user to configure which hash fields suppose to be used by hashing algorithm.
+GH is a feature which allows user to configure various aspects of hashing algorithm.
 GH provides global switch hash configuration for ECMP and LAG.

 ## 1.2 Requirements